chikunli/AdaBDP/README.md

 ''An adaptive threshold for outlier detection in high-dimensional settings''

-Chikun Lia, Baisuo Jin∗, Yuehua Wu, and Mengmei Xi
+Chikun Li, Baisuo Jin∗, Yuehua Wu, and Mengmei Xi

 Submitted to #####